Harvard Students Launch Resistance School to Combat President Trump

 Resistance School leaders said they hope their lessons will give people the tools to continue the momentum of recent anti-Trump protests like the post-inauguration Women's March on Washington.

-"Universities have played a really critical role throughout history in progressive mobilizing and organizing," said Yasmin Radjy, one of the school's co-founders and a second-year student in the Harvard Kennedy School.
+"Universities have played a really critical role throughout history in progressive mobilizing and organizing," said Yasmin Radjy, one of the Resistance School co-founders and a second-year student in the Harvard Kennedy School.
 "Even with folks who may not be progressive here, there’s been a lot of enthusiasm and excitement about students actually doing something together that has an impact on the world beyond the walls of our institution."